raspberrypilearning/build-a-webpage/en/step_3.md

 --- task ---

 You have built up some really useful skills.
-Here is a reminder to help you make your web page :
+Here is a reminder to help you make your web page:

 ### Colour palette